idk-pixel/crp-remade/readme.md

-# CRP Remade by WhoAboutYT
+# CRP Remade By WhoAboutYT

-## _What motivated me to make this/Why did I make this?_

-Well as of 11/9/2022, CRP (Controlled Roleplay Solutions) is going to shut down.
-I want to re-make CRP as an open source bot so people can run this locally and still run their servers.

-## _How do you use this?_

-_More info coming soon._

-### _Dependencies_
+As most of you know, (CRP)[https://crpbot.xyz/] is going shut down.
+As of 11/12/2022, this website/domain will not work.

+I made this bot so people could run a custom bot as well, locally or on a VPS.

+# Having trouble installing?

+(Click this.)[https://github.com/idk-pixel/crp-remade/issues/new?milestone=CRP+Remade+-+In+Development] and state which issue with the bot you are facing.

+# How do I install this correctly?

+A youtube video will come out soon!
+Stay posted!

+## Dependencies

-discord.js v14.6.0
+- discord.js v14.6.0
-ascii-table v0.0.9
+- ascii-table v0.0.9

-##### Errors

-###### If you get an error, you might have the incorrect dependencies installed.

-Try this command to make sure that you have the correct dependencies.
-_More info soon._
+- mongoose v6.7.2